DarrylHewitt/credit_risk_classification/README.md

 The second model has perfect precision and recall for class 0, indicating that it correctly identifies all instances of class 0 without any false positives or false negatives.
 The first model, while also performing well, has a slightly lower recall for class 0 (0.99).

 Considering these factors, the second model appears to perform slightly better overall, especially in terms of F1-score and precision-recall balance.

+It's also worth noting that it's more important to predict the 1's, further justifying the use of Model 2 over Model 1.